 Explore criminal prosecution externships:

-Available in: Fall 2024 and Spring 2025
+Available in: Fall 2026 and Spring 2027

 Course Description

 This externship is designed to immerse students in a district attorney’s office in order to show them the true role of a local prosecutor as well as to help them build concrete lawyering skills.
 In this externship, the students will learn to evaluate cases, interview police and civilian witnesses, gather discovery as well as prepare to present testimony.
 Their hands-on work with multiple cases will highlight the importance of exercising discretion, meeting all ethical obligations and foster self-reflection.
 Through class discussions the students will reflect upon the powerful and unique role that prosecutors play in the criminal justice system.
-Since the students will be completing their field placement in two different offices, the students will also reflect upon the similarities and differences in how each office responds to the needs of their respective communities.
+Since the students will be completing their placement work in two different offices, the students will also reflect upon the similarities and differences in how each office responds to the needs of their respective communities.

 The Seminar